 For 163 years (as of 2019), the California Medical Association (CMA) has been one of the state’s leading voices in the field of public health.
 Beginning with the call to form one of the nation’s first government departments dedicated to public health in the 1870s and continuing to present-day concerns such as obesity, AIDS and tobacco use, CMA remains committed to the betterment of life for all Californians.
-CMA’s key victories and priorities include:
+CMA’s recenty key victories and priorities include:

 A Record of Success: Through aggressive political and regulatory advocacy, CMA has positioned itself as one of the most influential stakeholders in the development and implementation of health policy.
-CMA also gives our members – physicians, residents and medical students – direct access to our state’s and nation’s legislative leaders so they can have a direct impact on the practice of medicine in California.
+CMA also gives our members – physicians, residents and medical students – direct access to our state’s and nation’s legislative leaders so they can have a positive impact on their patients and the practice of medicine.

 Keeping Kids from Smoking: CMA successfully passed a sweeping series of tobacco control bills—including raising the legal age to purchase tobacco from 18 to 21—that will undoubtedly save countless California children from a deadly, lifetime addiction to nicotine.